General Travel Insurance Questions

 Individual – anyone over the age of 18 may purchase our policy

-Family – 2 adults or legal guardians (under 66) travelling with unlimited dependent children plus up to 2 non-family children (single trip), under 18 yrs at departure and in full time education.
+Family Cover constitutes two adults, husband, wife or partner or legal guardians (under 66) travelling with unlimited dependent children, adopted or fostered children, or grandchildren, plus two non-family children (Single Trip), under 18 years ( in full time education) at departure, residing at the same address and in full time education.
 Children under 3 must be accompanied by parents.
 Children must travel with one of the insured adults.

-One Parent Family – 1 parent or legal guardian (under 66) travelling with unlimited dependent children under 18 years at departure date and in full time education.
-Children must travel with adult.
+One Parent Family Cover When only one parent or legal guardian (under 66 years) travels with unlimited dependent children, under 18 years at departure date.

 Couple – 2 adults (under 66) living together as if husband/wife (including same sex partner) for at least 6 consecutive months.
 No children allowed on couple policies.